Direct Damages for Breach of Confidentiality

 Typically, NDAs are entered into before a business relationship has commenced.
 Because of this, a non-solicitation or noncompetition provision may not make sense.
 But if you plan on divulging business strategies for future business dealings, you may want to include these in the terms.

 If you need help with direct damages for breach of confidentiality of company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.